 A 50% deposit will be charged up front for booked guide trips.

-Inside the last 14 days, a refund is forfeited.
+Inside the last 14 days, the deposit is forfeited.

 The best time of the year is between mid March to October, but you can still catch fish year-round.

 There is no clear answer to this question.
 The best answer I have is to just try out the rods and see which one fits you best!
 This is pointed mainly towards beginners, or people who are unsure about what type of rod they want.
 By testing out different rods, you will you might not like the balance on one rod, but love the balance on another.
 This is the only for-sure way to find the perfect rod for you.

 A good tip would be to slow down.
 Observe your surroundings and think about where the fish might be hiding.
 Don't rush into fly fishing, and as the saying goes - patience is virtue!